 - Added to an existing forced-air heating system: $3,500 to $4,000

 If your home is equipped with a forced-air heating system, the type that uses metal ducts to deliver the heat, an HVAC contractor can add a central air conditioner to it.
 In this type of system, the evaporator that extracts the heat from the air will be installed near the furnace, but the compressor and condenser will be installed in an outside unit.
 This is called a split system.

-For the system to work at peak efficiency, it is important that the ducts be sealed.
+For the system to work at peak efficiency, it's important that the ducts be sealed.
 Leaky ductwork can reduce the heating and cooling system's efficiency by up to 20 percent.
-You or your contractor can apply tape designed to seal ductwork or a mastic that you can paint on the seams of the ducts.
-And any sections of duct that run through an unconditioned space, one that is not heated or cooled, such as an attic or crawl space, should be insulated.
+You or your contractor can apply foil tape designed to seal ductwork or a mastic that you can paint on the seams of the ducts.
+And any sections of duct that run through an unconditioned space, one that is not heated or cooled, such as an attic or crawl space, should be covered in duct insulation.

 If you need to have ducts installed, the cost will be about double what you pay for the cooling unit alone.
 In these situations, the contractor may install the evaporator in the attic and run the ducts down through closets if possible.